n643064/ZombieTactics/README.md

 - Version: 1.3.0
 ## Requirements
 - Minecraft 1.21.1
-- Neoforge
+- NeoForge

 ## Changes
 ### 1.3.0
-- Removed Marker (origin owner maybe hate)
+- Removed Marker (original owner may dislike it)
-- Mining AI improved
+- Improved mining AI
-- Add dependency SmartBrainLib
+- Added dependency: SmartBrainLib
-- Zombie gains health when attack
+- Zombies gain health when attacking
-- Attack speed increased
+- Increased attack speed
-- Fixed fall when climbing
+- Zombies no longer take fall damage while climbing
--
+- A crack that a dead zombie tried to mine now disappears
 ### 1.2.1
-- Zombie doesn't break bedrock anymore
+- Zombies no longer break bedrock
-- If a zombie stopped mining, target block destroy progress is reset
+- If a zombie stops mining, target block's destruction progress is reset

 ## Issues
-- A zombie doesn't attack new hittable entity when a marker entity exists until the target is killed or far away
+- A zombie does not attack a new hittable entity when a target entity exists unless the target is killed or moves far away
-- If a zombie died when mining, block crack is remained